The Science Behind Breath Testing: Key Lessons Learned

 “One of the first important lessons: Use a saliva (oral fluid) trap.”

 Why?
-THC molecules enter the lungs via the bloodstream and can then be captured in a breath sample.
+THC molecules from the lungs can be captured in a breath sample for a limited period of time.
 In contrast, THC in saliva results from contamination in the oral cavity (mouth).
 Saliva traps are designed to separate breath from oral fluid, helping to prevent oral fluid contamination from entering the breath sample.

 One of the challenges of conducting research is achieving repeatable, valid results.
 That is a big hurdle when researching breath because everyone breathes differently.
 What have you learned about controlling for individual variability?